HuddleEng/PhantomXHR/README.md

 PhantomXHR
 ==========

-*Test your UI by faking Ajax requests*.
-An integration of [SinonJS](http://sinonjs.org/)'s mock XHR interface with [PhantomJS](http://github.com/ariya/phantomjs/) and [CasperJS](http://github.com/n1k0/casperjs).
+**Drive UI from faked XHR responses and test your UI in isolation**.
+[A CasperJS](http://github.com/n1k0/casperjs) module that wraps the XHR faking abilities of [SinonJS](http://sinonjs.org/).

 ### Why?

-PhantomJS & CasperJS provide an excellent framework in which to test Web applications.
-Unfortunately, with any complex Web application there is a lot of data setup necessary.
-This data setup slows down the running of tests, reducing feedback time.
+The PhantomXHR library has been developed to support testing of Ajax powered Web apps.
+Using SinonJS, PhantomXHR isolates the UI from its server-side API using stubs and mocking to simulate server responses.
+This allows test data-setup within the test-suite, substantially faster than creating data in the database.

-The PhantomXHR project has been developed to support testing of Ajax powered Web apps.
-Using SinonJS, PhantomXHR isolates the UI from its server-side API using mocks to simulate server responses.
-This allows data-setup within the test-suite, substantially faster than creating real data in the database.
+PhantomXHR is not for integration testing, it's about testing the UI as a separate concern and should be used alongside other tools to ensure complete test coverage.

-PhantomXHR is not about integration testing, it's about testing the UI as a separate concern and should be used alongside other tools to ensure complete test coverage.
 For more complete UI test suite also consider using [PhantomCSS](http://github.com/Huddle/PhantomCSS) for CSS regression.

 ### Example